Introduction

 Regular harvesting helps keep some crops productive for longer.

 A simple rule works well here: if a crop is ready, use it.
-Summer is not the time to leave salad crops hanging around and hope they improve.
 If you are unsure what should be coming out of the garden next, my UK harvest calendar can help you check what to harvest month by month.

 Seedlings that are stressed early often struggle later.